Welcome to Otter class!

 What does our week look like?

 Everyday we will engage in a Maths and an English Literacy lesson.
-These will usually be completed in the morning, except for Thursdays mornings when we Junior Jam, an educational supplier coming into school to deliver the computing, drama and music lessons.
+These will usually be completed in the morning, except for Thursdays mornings when we Junior Jam, an educational supplier coming into school to deliver the computing, drama and music lessons (which Year 4 love!).

-Also, daily we will complete a spelling/ phonics session and gather either as a class or with the rest of the school to participate in our Worship activities.
+Also, daily we will complete a spelling/ phonics session and we gather, either virtually as a class, or with the rest of the school in the hall, to participate in our Worship activities.

 Home reading books can be changed weekly.
 Each child has a reading record which will need to be signed three times a week.